EcuadorExplorer.com HOME

 • Find out ahead of time where locals go for the holiday (or holidays) in question; decide where you want to be accordingly;

-To help you best plan your trip, see the below list of Ecuador's major holidays, celebrations, and festivities.
-The list is far from comprehensive as many small communities and villages that don't appear on national lists (for a general description of other Ecuadorian festivals and celebrations, please refer to our festivals page and our indigenous markets page).
-The following list includes the most important holidays along with corresponding dates and a brief description of festivities that are usually involved.
 Those marked with an asterisk (*) are officially recognized holidays during which most government offices and businesses close.
 However, these holidays are rarely celebrated on a fixed date.
 Often, if an officially recognized holiday falls on a weekend, it is observed on the preceding Friday or the proceeding Monday, making a three-day weekend.
 Likewise, if an officially recognized holiday falls midweek, it may be moved to the preceding Monday or the proceeding Friday.
 Such decisions are frequently not announced until the last minute; sometimes Ecuadorians do not find out when a holiday will be observed until one day before.
 Accordingly, your best bet in these situations is to keep asking around, especially at banks or governmental offices.

 January 1